raunakkolle/lab_attendance-Resource_management-system/README.md

-# DBMSProject
+# DBMS Project
-Topic: Lab Attendance and Resource Management System The Lab Attendance and Resource Management system manages the students’ attendance in the laboratory switching from the pre-existing manual entries to a digitalized automated registry of the attendance.
+# Lab Attendance and Resource Management System

+The Lab Attendance and Resource Management system manages the students’ attendance in the laboratory switching from the pre-existing manual entries to a digitalized automated registry of the attendance.
 The attendance system will aid the department in calculating percentage and